fabianjuelich/api_metrics_db/api.md

 To get an reliable answer to that, we asked the API providers themselves.

-FMP stated that their Financial Statement endpoint is updated after a few minutes/hours after published on SEC for US companies and the International Filings is updated daily.
+**FMP**: FMP updates its Financial Statement endpoint after a few minutes/hours of data being published on the SEC for US companies.
+For international filings, updates occur daily.
+These updates are frequent and aim to provide near-real-time data for US companies.

-Leeway stated that the data is updated daily but there might be a slight delay after the release of earningsreports.
-This also depends on the size of the company, how fast they publish and the market, but usually happens within a few days.
+**Leeway**: Leeway updates its data daily, but there might be a slight delay after the release of earnings reports.
+The update timing can vary based on factors like the size of the company, how quickly they publish their reports, and market conditions.
+Similar to FMP, Leeway provides daily updates with potential delays for earnings reports.

-Alpha Vantage didn’t respond, but on their Website it says that the Data is generally refreshed on the same day a company reports its latest earnings and financials.
+**Alpha Vantage**: Alpha Vantage's data is generally refreshed on the same day a company reports its latest earnings and financials.
+While they did not  respond to the E-Mail, it is stated on their website, this indicates a daily update frequency, similar to FMP and Leeway.

+In summary, all three API providers aim to offer daily data updates, which is a standard practice in the financial data industry.
+Whether you need near-real-time updates (FMP), daily data with potential delays (Leeway), or daily data refreshes (Alpha Vantage), you have options to suit your trading and analytical needs.

 ## Are there technical features like the SMA, for example?